Yosh27/A-Thousand-Crowns/README.md

 # A-Thousand-Crowns
-My contributions to automating the ATC server
+My contributions for automating the ATC server